SwanseaU-TTW/CSCM59/labs/lab5.md

 deomonstrator.
 Here is a summary:

 1. Show the demonstrator `Links` table
-2. The results of `describe Users` showing the user type constraint
+2. The results of `SHOW CREATE TABLE Users` showing the user type constraint
-3. The results of `describe Links` showing the link_a/link_b constraint
+3. The results of `SHOW CREATE TABLE Links` showing the link_a/link_b constraint

 # Create a new table